Kuadrant/authorino/docs/user-guides/keycloak-authorization-services.md

 EOF
 ```

-The command above will deploy Authorino as a separate service (as oposed to a sidecar of the protected API and other architectures), in `namespaced` reconciliation mode, and with TLS termination disabled.
-For other variants and deployment options, check out the [Getting Started](./../getting-started.md#2-deploy-an-authorino-instance) section of the docs, the [Architecture](./../architecture.md#topologies) page, and the spec for the [`Authorino`](https://github.com/Kuadrant/authorino-operator/blob/main/config/crd/bases/operator.authorino.kuadrant.io_authorinos.yaml) CRD in the Authorino Operator repo.
+The command above will deploy Authorino as a separate service (as opposed to a sidecar of the protected API and other architectures), in `namespaced` reconciliation mode, and with TLS termination disabled.
+For other variants and deployment options, check out the [Getting Started](./../getting-started.md#step-request-an-authorino-instance) section of the docs, the [Architecture](./../architecture.md#topologies) page, and the spec for the [`Authorino`](https://github.com/Kuadrant/authorino-operator/blob/main/config/crd/bases/operator.authorino.kuadrant.io_authorinos.yaml) CRD in the Authorino Operator repo.

 ## 4. Setup Envoy

 The following bundle from the Authorino examples (manifest referred in the command below) is to apply Envoy configuration and deploy Envoy proxy, that wire up the Talker API behind the reverse-proxy and external authorization with the Authorino instance.

-For details and instructions to setup Envoy manually, see _Protect a service > Setup Envoy_ in the [Getting Started](./../getting-started.md#1-setup-envoy) page.
-For a simpler and straighforward way to manage an API, without having to manually install or configure Envoy and Authorino, check out [Kuadrant](https://github.com/kuadrant).
+For details and instructions to setup Envoy manually, see _Protect a service > Setup Envoy_ in the [Getting Started](./../getting-started.md#step-setup-envoy) page.
+For a simpler and straightforward way to manage an API, without having to manually install or configure Envoy and Authorino, check out [Kuadrant](https://github.com/kuadrant).

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kuadrant/authorino-examples/main/envoy/envoy-notls-deploy.yaml